elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 - `title`: This is the text that will show up in the sidebar.
 - `url`: The URL to the internal page you want to link to.
 This is mostly in the form of: */markdown_file_name.html*.
 - `external_url`: Use this instead of URL if you want to link to an external page.
-- `folderitems`: To start a second level of links.
-- `subfolderitems`: To start a third level of links.
+- `subitems`: to define a sublevel.

 ```yaml
 - title: Level_1_title